kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 - Only `ALLOW` rules can be specified using SGs.
 There are no `DENY` rules.
 - All inbound traffic is blocked by default
 - All outbound traffic is allowed by default
+- You can assign maximum 5 SGs to an EC2 instance. **Security groups act at the instance level, not the subnet level**
 - Security groups are **stateful**.
 That is, if you create inbound rule to allow traffic in, that traffic is automatically allowed to go back out
 - Can't use SG to block specific IPs.
 Use Network Access Control Lists for this purpose
 - If there is more than one rule for a specific port, you **apply the most permissive rule**.
 For example, if you have a rule that allows access to TCP port 22 (SSH) from IP address 203.0.113.1 and another rule that allows access to TCP port 22 from everyone, everyone has access to TCP port 22
+- <a href="https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html" target="_blank">For more details about SGs</a>
+- <a href="https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html#VPC_Security_Comparison" target="_blank">Comparison of SG and Network ACLs</a>

 ### Network Access Control Lists (NACLs)
 - A VPC comes with a default NACL which `ALLOWs` all inbound and outbound traffic.
 You can create custom NACLs